nufc009/project_landing_page/README.md

 Adding CSS properties to style the landing page.
 Adding divs to break-up the landing page.

 Amending index and style pages to reduce code as too many div elements being used unnecessarily.

+Amending button styles to fit design in assignment from the Odin Project.
+Amending margins and padding for all content to complete layout.